cisagov/dotgov-home/pages/registration/forms/native-sovereign-nation.md

 ---
-title: "Domain Authorization Letter: U.S. Territory"
+title: "Domain Authorization Letter: Native Sovereign Nation"
 layout: form
-permalink: /domains/registration/authorization-templates/us-territory/
+permalink: /registration/authorization-templates/native-sovereign-nation/

-sidenav: domains
+sidenav: registration
 ---

-[Territory Government Letterhead]
+[Tribal Government Letterhead]

 [Date]

-.Gov Domain Registration
-c/o Verisign, Inc.
-12061 Bluemont Way
+Angel Goldtooth
+Department of the Interior Bureau of Indian Affairs
+Office of Information Development
+12220 Sunrise Valley Drive Rm 5110
-Reston, Virginia 20190
+Reston, VA 20191

-Dear Domain Manager,

-As CIO for the U.S. territory of [Territory Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to the territory of [Territory Name].
+Dear Ms. Angel Goldtooth:

+The [Insert Name] Tribe is requesting approval of the domain name [Insert Tribename-NSN.gov].
+I am authorized to make this request by Tribal resolution # [Insert Number], dated [Insert Date], of the [Insert Tribe Name].
+If there are any questions, please contact me at [Insert Telephone Number].

 This domain name will be used for [state the purpose].
 I will ensure the content of the requested domain name conforms to the .gov policy.